Conclusions from the Academic Research

 Our users self-report high levels of confidence and continued interest in learning Japanese, suggesting that our methods are superior to conventional and traditional pedagogical methods employed in Japan that are not easily or conveniently transplanted into another culture.

-Check out our free guide to help with getting started for understanding Japanese grammar and the flexibility inherent in the language.
+Get a copy of our guide “The Mental Model,” free to help with getting started for understanding Japanese grammar and the flexibility inherent in the language.

 Read our Japanese in EBNF grammar article to see how Japanese and computer science can complement one another.